sanger-tol/variantcalling/docs/usage.md

 # Other nextflow hidden files, eg. history of pipeline runs and old logs.
 ```

-The pipeline will split the intput fasta file into smaller files to run DeepVariant parallel.
+The pipeline will split the input fasta file into smaller files to run DeepVariant parallel.
 You can set the minimum split fasta file size from the command line.
 For example to set the minimum size as 10K using `--split_fasta_cutoff 10000`.

 ### Updating the pipeline